-CLASS ACTION OR PERSON (Last Name First) WORK LOCATIO N CITY AND ZIP CODE (FROM LINE 10) LOCAL GRIEVANCE NO. DISCIPLINE (NATURE OF) OR CONTRACT (ISSUE) CRAFT DATE OF STEP 2 USPS GRIEVANCE NO. LABOR RELATIONS APPEALS U.S. Postal Service P.O.
-Box 25398 TAMPA FL 33622-5398 Pleas e Check the "Sent By" Box Mail Fax - PROVIDE DATE: shall be in writing to a Relations Center, with Step 2 Representativ lverse decision in Step 2 Appeals /Employee Labor a copy to the Employer's e, and shall specify the (Within fifteen (15) days).
+CLASS ACTION OR PERSON (Last Name First) WORK LOCATION CITY AND ZIP CODE (FROM LINE 10) LOCAL GRIEVANCE NO. DISCIPLINE (NATURE OF) OR CONTRACT (ISSUE) CRAFT DATE OF STEP 2 USPS GRIEVANCE NO. THE ABOVE GRIEVANCE IS BEING APPEALED TO STEP 3 - PROVIDE DATE: LABOR RELATIONS APPEALS U.S. Postal Service P.O.
+Box 25398 TAMPA FL 33622-5398 Pleas e Check the "Sent By" Box Mail Fax Email - shall be in writing to A Relations Center, with a Step 2 Representative verse decision in Step 2 Appeals /Employee Labor a copy to the Employer's e, and shall specify the (Within fifteen (15) days).
 "This Appeal is in accordance with Article 15, Sec.
-2, Step 2 (h) and Step 3 (a) for the following reasons: и and we have attached the Step 2 appeal grievance form, the employers written Step 2 decision and our corrections and additions to the Step 2 decision if we submitted same to employer's Step 2 representative.
-FROM - LOCAL UNION (NAME OF) ADDRESS CITY STATE ZIP COPY - LOCAL FILE COPY - USPS STEP 2 DESIGNEE SUBMIT UNION'S REGIONAL COPY WITH FILE TO: NATIONAL BUSINESS AGENT 7 Sincerely, L Authorized Local Union Represo entative
+2, Step 2 (h) and Step 3 (a) for the following reasons:" and we have attached the Step 2 appeal grievance form, the employers written Step 2 decision and our corrections and additions to the Step 2 decision if we submitted same to employer's Step 2 representative.
+FROM - LOCAL UNION (NAME OF) ADDRESS CITY STATE ZIP COPY - LOCAL FILE COPY - USPS STEP 2 DESIGNEE SUBMIT UNION'S REGIONAL COPY WITH FILE TO: NATIONAL BUSINESS AGENT Sincerely, l Authorized Local Union Represe ntative 129